plone/training/dexterity.rst

      <!-- -*- extra stuff goes here -*- -->
     </object>

-Upon installing Plone reads the file ``ploneconf/site/profiles/default/types/talk.xml`` and registers a new type in ``portal_types`` (you can find this tool in the ZMI) with the information taken from that file.
+Upon installing, Plone reads the file ``ploneconf/site/profiles/default/types/talk.xml`` and registers a new type in ``portal_types`` (you can find this tool in the ZMI) with the information taken from that file.

 .. code-block:: xml
   :linenos: